 - Increased muscle strength makes you feel like a badass!
 In studies exploring the effects of strength training on body image and mood, pumping iron has major positive effects on how we perceive ourselves, especially in women.
 In one study, most subjects reported feeling healthier and had an improved body image even though physical results of the study showed a mean weight gain of 1 lb. and a 0.9% increase in body fat.

 It’s important to start slow and work your way up to lifting very heavy things, especially if you’re just starting out.
-I highly recommend checking out my friend Steph Gaudreau’s Women’s Strength Summit, where she and dozens of other experts (myself included!) will be talking about building strength in mind, body, and spirit.
+I highly recommend working with a qualified exercise professional as you begin your journey.

 Doyne EJ, et al. RA.
 Running versus weight lifting in the treatment of depression.
 J Consult Clin Psychol.
 1987;55:748-754.

 Gispen WH, Biessels G-J. Cognition and synaptic plasticity in diabetes mellitus.
 Trends Neurosci.2000;23:542-549